False Claims Act

 How We Can Help

 Bringing claims under the False Claims Act is a minefield, especially with respect to Qui Tam actions.
-If you think that you have witnessed fraud on the government or have been retaliated against for reporting such fraud, you should reach out for a consultation today.
+If you think you have witnessed fraud on the government at your workplace or have been retaliated against for reporting such fraud, contact our employment law attorneys at 704.940.6399 or 864.516.7526 or send us an email.